Skip to main content

 Per-Tab Change Tracking

 Each tab maintains its own pending changes.
-You can have edits in multiple tabs simultaneously without interference.
 Switching tabs saves and restores each tab’s change state.

 Tab Persistence